BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 </div>

 As you can see Ecash helps improve on Custodial Lightning.

-# Cashu
-Explain at a high level what Cashu is and how it works.

-## How Cashu Works
-Cashu is a Chaumian ecash protocol on the Lightning Network.
-Here's a detailed breakdown of how Cashu operates:

-{% include tip/open.html color="blue" icon="info" label="Ecash tip" %}

-Include an illustration to help make it easier for a user to follow along.

-{% include tip/close.html %}

-Mint Creation:
-Cashu uses a centralized mint, which acts as the entity responsible for issuing ecash tokens.
-This mint can be run by an organization or an individual.

-Depositing Bitcoin:
-Users deposit Bitcoin into the Cashu mint.
-In exchange, the mint issues ecash tokens equivalent to the deposited Bitcoin amount.
-These tokens are backed by the Bitcoin held in the mint.

-Blinded Signatures:
-To ensure privacy, the mint uses a cryptographic technique called blinded signatures.
-This method allows the mint to sign ecash tokens without being able to link them to specific users or transactions, maintaining user anonymity.

-Spending:
-Users can spend their ecash tokens for transactions within the Cashu network.
-These transactions are processed quickly and privately, using  the Lightning Network.

-Redeeming:
-When users want to convert their ecash tokens back into Bitcoin, they can redeem them at the Cashu mint.
-The mint verifies the tokens and releases the corresponding amount of Bitcoin to the user.

 # Fedimint
 Fedimint is another Chaumian ecash protocol uses both on-chain Bitcoin transactions and the Lightning Network.Unlike Cashu, Fedimint uses a federated model where multiple independent entities, known as “Guardians,” collectively operate the mint.